kimhc6028/pathnet-pytorch/README.md

 Run with command:

     $ python main.py

+If you want to repeat experiment:

+    $ ./repeat_experiment.sh

+To check the result:

+	$ python plotter.py

 ## Modifications
 -Learning rate is changed from 0.0001(paper) to 0.01.
 -Path genotypes is not re-initialized at second task.